alexanderneville/docs/dsa/lists.md

 The most simple linked list is composed of a sequence of _nodes_ or _two-cells_.
 Each contains an element (or a reference to an element) and a _reference_ to the next node.
-Figure [fig:abstract_llist](fig:abstract_llist) is the most abstract graphical representation of the list $[8,4,1,7,3,6]$.
+Figure [@fig:abstract_llist] is the most abstract graphical representation of the list $[8,4,1,7,3,6]$.
 The second of each two-cell is a reference to the next node, not the first cell of the next node, as is often depicted.

-![An abstract graphical linked list illustration](../res/abstract_llist.svg "abstract_llist")
+![An abstract graphical linked list illustration](../res/abstract_llist.svg){#fig:abstract_llist}

 In any implementation, the nodes of a linked list are themselves a type, in most cases hidden from the external interface of a linked list.
 The